 Ontario’s system isn’t perfect, but it’s built around the idea that players deserve protection.
 Every casino on this site operates within that framework.

-As of November 2025, there are 48 licensed operators running 82 gaming websites in Ontario.
+There are over 40 licensed operators running more than 80 gaming websites in Ontario.
 This number changes as new operators enter the market.
 You can verify any casino’s license status on the official iGaming Ontario website.

 You must be 19 years or older to gamble online in Ontario.
 All licensed casinos are required to verify your age during the registration process before you can deposit or play.